Movement for a Democratic Military: Legacy

-MDM may have been the most radical of the GI antiwar and military resistance organizations of significant size during the Vietnam War.
+MDM may have been the most radical of the GI anti-war and military resistance organizations of significant size during the Vietnam War.
 It has been estimated that they had between five thousand and ten thousand members and they had viable chapters in over half-a-dozen military bases and cities.
 Their stand against the Vietnam War, their call for self-determination of all peoples and their opposition to discrimination and racism proved popular with a segment of GI, particularly minority GIs, as was the idea of democratizing the military.
-The military considered them a serious threat.
-With the transfer and discharge of many of its most active members, chapters were hard to sustain and by the end of the Vietnam War, MDM's last remaining chapter dissolved.
+With the transfer and discharge of many of its most active members, chapters were hard to sustain, and by the end of the Vietnam War, MDM's last remaining chapter dissolved.